-ID Num Project Location or Name Project Limits Existing Deficiency Proposed Improvement Est Length (ft) Estimated Cost WATERMAIN REPLACEMENT 5,165 \$1,950,000 R1 8" Watermain Replacement of Old & Undersized Mains Citywide On-going required watermain replacements This project involves replacing old, leaking, or undersized mains to improve water quality, pressure, or fire flow capacity for deficient watermains.
-5,165 \$1,950,000 FIRE FLOW 2,100 \$843,000 L1 12" Watermain on Summit Avenue Princeton St to Columbia St Undersized water mains with insufficient fire flow This project will install 12-inch DI mains to improve flow and water quality to the area.
+ID Num Project Location or Name Project Limits Existing Deficiency Proposed Improvement Est Length (ft) Estimated Cost WATE RMAIN REPLACEMENT 5,165 \$1,950,000 R1 8" Watermain Replacement of Old & Undersized Mains Citywide On-going required watermain replacements This project involves replacing old, leaking, or undersized mains to improve water quality, pressure, or fire flow capacity for deficient watermains.
+5,165 \$1,950,000 FIRE F LOW 2,100 \$843,000 L1 12" Watermain on Summit Avenue Princeton St to Columbia St Undersized water mains with insufficient fire flow This project will install 12-inch DI mains to improve flow and water quality to the area.
 950 \$408,000 L2 8" Watermain on Eldorado Avenue Princeton St to Columbia St Undersized water mains with insufficient fire flow This project will install 8-inch DI mains to improve flow and water quality to the area.
-1,150 \$435,000 FACILITIES \$1,250,000 F1 Golf Course 0.6 MG Tank Recoating 0.6 MG Reservoir On-going water tank maintenance This project involves repainting the existing Golf Course Tank to protect against corrosion, repair any lost paint due to aging, and beautify the tank. \$150,000 F2 Water Meter Upgrades and Software for Meter Reading Changes Citywide This project involves replacing existing water meters and the new software for reading meter changes. \$450,000 F3 Weathervane Zone Pump Station Firm Capacity Improvements Weathervane Zone Pump Station No longer meets DOH requirement for firm capacity This project involves providing two additional 500 gpm pumps to the weathervane zone. \$650,000 CITYWIDE PROGRAM \$140,000 CW1 Comprehensive Plan System Wide, every 10 years On-going required comprehensive plan updates This task involves the update of the Comprehensive WSP every ten years to meet the requirements that are in effect at the time of the update.
-WAC 246-290-100 requires the City to update its Comprehensive WSP every ten years and submit to the Department of Health for review and approval.
-Drinking water regulations are continuously changing and must be addressed in the City's Comprehensive WSP. \$140,000
+1,150 \$435,000 FACILI TIES \$1,250,000 F1 Golf Course 0.6 MG Tank Recoating 0.6 MG Reservoir On-going water tank maintenance This project involves repainting the existing Gol to protect against corrosion, repair any lost pair aging, and beautify the tank. \$150,000 F2 Water Meter Upgrades and Software for Meter Reading Changes Citywide This project involves replacing existing water m new software for reading meter changes. eters and the \$450,000 F3 Weathervane Zone Pump Station Firm Capacity Improvements Weathervane Zone Pump Station No longer meets DOH requirement for firm capacity This project involves providing two additional 5 pumps to the weathervane zone.
+00 gpm \$650,000 CITYW /IDE PROGRAM \$140,000 CW1 Comprehensive Plan System Wide, every 10 years On-going required comprehensive plan updates This task involves the update of the Compreher every ten years to meet the requirements that the time of the update.
+WAC 246-290-100 requirements to update its Comprehensive WSP every ten years to the Department of Health for review and approximation of the Department of Health for review and approximation of the City's Comprehensive must be addressed in the City's Comprehensive are in effect at ires the City ars and submit proval. anging and \$140,000